mammalwithashell/Reinforcement-Learning-Games/README.md

 Senior Capstone Course

 Team Members:

 Balkito - Brian Little

 calebhalter - Caleb Halter

 kyl3p3 - Kyle Petrie

 mammalwithashell - James Peters

 NikkiM9788 - Nikki Meyer

 WafiHussain - Wafi Hussain

+User guides, installation guides, and developer resources can be found in the /docs folder of this repository.
+These guides provide information on various aspects of the project and should be the first resource used.

 Project Structure: